+If you’ve been arrested for a crime which bears a “Presumption of Incarceration,” you are unfortunately facing some bad news.
 A presumption of incarceration simply means that if convicted, it is “presumed” that you will be incarcerated, or given a prison sentence.
-Obviously, everyone is considered innocent until proven guilty, but it is a good idea to understand exactly what you’re facing when making decisions that pertain to your trial.
+A presumption of imprisonment usually pertains to first degree crimes, second degree crimes, and most highly violent crimes.
+Obviously, everyone is considered innocent until proven guilty, but it is a good idea to understand exactly what you’re facing when making decisions about your criminal case.

 Most crimes in New Jersey bear some form of prison sentence.
 Even disorderly conduct charges can be punished with jail time.
 Although a prison sentence is available for almost all criminal offenses, it’s not necessarily presumed that a guilty party will actually go to jail if convicted.
 A charge type for which the party will probably not go to jail bears a “presumption of non-incarceration.”
 No matter what your charge or it’s severity, it is highly advisable to get in touch with a criminal defense lawyer who can explain the potential consequences and your options.

 New Jersey law, specifically N.J.S.A.
 2C:44-1(e), applies a presumption of incarceration to certain serious crimes and cases with aggravating circumstances.
 If you are convicted of a first degree felony offense, a second degree felony, or a third degree offense with aggravating facts, the court should impose a period of incarceration at sentencing under section 2c:44-1.
 This presumption applies unless the judge determines that incarceration would be a serious injustice which overcomes the need to deter similarly aggravated or serious criminal behavior.
 Specifically, convictions for the following types of crimes entail a presumption of incarceration:

 - 1st degree felony charges

 - 2nd degree felony charges